-- points A list of points defining a single polyline. - polylines A list of list of points, defining multiple polylines. - tolerance Tolerance used internally.
+- points A list of points defining a single polyline. - polylines A list of list of points, defining multiple polylines. - orientation (optional) preferred orientation to use, or True to use an orientation aligned with the direction of the path (the default). - tolerance Tolerance used internally.